lbryio/lbry-sdk/docs/index.md

 Get estimated cost for a lbry stream

 Args:
-    'name': (str) lbry name
+    'uri'              :  (str)    uri to use
-    'size' (optional): (int) stream size, in bytes. if provided an sd blob won't be downloaded.
+    'size' (optional)  :  (float)  stream size in bytes. if provided an sd blob won't be downloaded.

 Returns:
-    (float) Estimated cost in lbry credits, returns None if uri is not resolveable
+    (float) Estimated cost in lbry credits, returns None if uri is not resolvable
 ```

 ## transaction_list